55 Top Marketing Blogs You MUST Follow (According To Marketers)

 The rule is simple: when customers can shape the future of their favorite product, they become a lot more invested.

 Mars, the company behind M&Ms, is no stranger to reaching out to its audience.
-Last year, M&Ms ran “Vote For Your Favorite Peanut” and colour change votes, where consumer choice decided future M&Ms colours and flavors.
+Last year, M&Ms ran “Vote For Your Favorite Peanut” and colour change votes, where consumer choice decided future M&Ms colors and flavors.

 This “direct, authentic and real dialogue” with and appreciation for consumer opinion did wonders for their outreach and sales.